Ennio Brugnolo

 Conductor & Vocal Coach

-Mina Kim is the Director of the Purchase Symphony Orchestra (PSO), and has been hailed as a “spirited conductor” by Brooklyn Discovery.
-Ms. Kim is also the chair of Classical Instrumental Studies at the Conservatory of Music at SUNY Purchase College where she has been kindling her community’s passion for the arts as a member of the faculty since 2006.
-Amidst her diverse roles on campus she enjoys lecturing and is a beloved coach and mentor to music students.
+Since 2006, Ms. Kim has been a faculty member at the Conservatory of Music at Purchase College, where she currently serves as Chair of Classical Studies.
+Amidst her diverse roles on campus, she enjoys lecturing and is a beloved coach and mentor to many music students.

 Daniel Isengart